analyserdmz/Pygeon/README.md

 ## Author

-- Konstantinos Karakatsoulis - Proud author of Lecpetex
+- Konstantinos Karakatsoulis ([analyserdmz](https://github.com/analyserdmz)) - Proud author of Lecpetex

 ## Disclaimer

 This software is for educational and debugging purposes only.
 Use responsibly and ensure you have permission before manipulating any real-world traffic.

+## Future plans & TODO

+- It should become modular.
+- Seamless support for any target domain with minimum configuration.
+- Implement a clever way to also proxy other domains/subdomains included in page links or form posts (eg. when the login form has another subdomain in its action).

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.